amplience/amplience-sfcc-composable-commerce/docs/amplience/shoppable-image-component.md

 ![Cart Custom Tooltip](./media/shoppyCartTooltip.png)

 Now when you hover over that spot it will read the text you've entered.
-This text may also be localised.
+This text may also be localized.

 ![Cart Tooltip Updated Hover](./media/shoppyCartComplete.png)

 ## Realtime Visualisation

-As with all of our amplience components, all your changes are ready to view in realtime as you're building a Shoppable Image, so there's no guessing what it's going to look like or what the shopper's experience will be.
+As with all of our Amplience components, all your changes are ready to view in realtime as you're building a Shoppable Image, so there's no guessing what it's going to look like or what the shopper's experience will be.

 ![Shoppable Image Realtime View](./media/shoppyRTV.png)